O-Acetylbufotenine: Pharmacology

 Bufotenin has low lipophilicity, limitedly crosses the blood–brain barrier in animals, does not produce psychedelic-like effects in animals except at very high doses or administered directly into the brain, and produces inconsistent and weak psychedelic effects accompanied by pronounced peripheral side effects in humans.
 O-Acetylbufotenine, which is much more lipophilic than bufotenine due to its acetyl group, was developed in an attempt to overcome bufotenine's limitations and allow for the drug to efficiently cross the blood–brain barrier.
 In contrast to peripherally administered bufotenine, O-acetylbufotenine readily enters the brain in animals and produces robust psychedelic-like effects.
-In addition, O-acetylbufotenine was more potent than N,N-dimethyltryptamine (DMT) or 5-methoxy-N,N-dimethyltryptamine (5-MeO-DMT; O-methylbufotenine) in animals.
+In addition, O-acetylbufotenine was more potent than dimethyltryptamine (DMT) or 5-methoxy-N,N-dimethyltryptamine (5-MeO-DMT; O-methylbufotenine) in animals.

 O-Acetylbufotenine is thought to be a prodrug of bufotenine, which is a non-selective agonist of many of the serotonin receptors, including of the serotonin 5-HT_{2A} receptor (the activation of which is associated with psychedelic effects).
 However, O-acetylbufotenine has also unexpectedly been found to act directly as an agonist of certain serotonin receptors, including of the serotonin 5-HT_{1A} and 5-HT_{1D} receptors.

 The O-acetyl substitution of O-acetylbufotenine is expected to be cleaved quite rapidly in vivo, which may hinder the ability of O-acetylbufotenine to cross the blood–brain barrier and deliver bufotenine into the central nervous system.
 This might be overcome with other O-acyl bufotenin derivatives.